yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_inference/inference_acceleration.md

 ````

-### Per-token quantization

-Per-token (from activations perspective) quantization applies different scaling factors and zero points to each token in the tensor.
+**Per-token (from activations perspective) quantization** applies different scaling factors and zero points to each token in the tensor.

 For a given activation tensor $A$ of shape $(B, S, H)$, where:
 * $B$ is the batch size